 The University of Liège offers specific assistance to students writing their imaster thesis.

-The dissertation must be submitted through MatheO by January 5 (January session), June 8 (June session) or August 20 (September session).
+The dissertation must be submitted through MatheO by the first business day following January 5 (January session), June 8 (June session) or August 20 (September session).
 If no dissertation is submitted by the expected deadline, the examination process is delayed until the next examination session.

 Concretely speaking, you are asked: